Movies & EntertainmentUniversal Studios

 Credit: Brian McGowan, Unsplash

-It’s a tricky position.
-Deviate too far from the iconic look and you risk alienating the fanbase Universal has spent years cultivating.
-Stick too close, and the series will be criticized for lacking originality.
-Either way, the parks are caught in the middle.
+Deviate too far from the iconic look, and you risk alienating the fanbase Universal has spent years cultivating.
+Stick too close, and the series will be criticized for lacking originality – accusations already thrown at the reboot after the release of its first trailer.

-Epic Universe, Careful Expansion
+Epic Universe Debuts Careful Expansion

 Harry Potter and the Sorcerer's Stone